Farenhights/Api-GitHub-Android/README.md

-# App for consult the API from GitHub
+# App for consult the API from GitHub using Android Jetpack Compose

 This app was created to study the best practices of technologies for Android.